Organum Mathematicum: Prague

 This Organum appears identical to the Florence model.
 Some photos show an additional metal frame which may have been added later for protection.

 Munich

 This Organum is the 'odd man out' - it is very different in appearance from the Florence and Prague devices, which are essentially identical.
-The chest is not sloped, and there are a lot of extra drawers in the pedestal.
+The chest is not sloped, and there are a lot of extra drawers on the pedestal.

 Related devices

 Kircher's earlier Arca Musarithmica was a music composing device of similar design to the Organum.
 The content of the rods was essentially the same as the musical rods in the Organum (although there was room for more of them).
 The Organum can be thought of as an improved and generalized version of the Arca.